 by email or call 714-564-6283 (voice) or 657-235-2999 (Video Phone) and ask for an intake appointment.

-An appointment will be scheduled for you with a DSPS faculty member or DSPS Specialist.
+An appointment will be scheduled for you with a DSPS faculty member.
 The appointment will be scheduled for the earliest date possible.

 What do I need for my intake appointment?